HJReachability/safety_rl/doc/evaluation.md

 # Evaluation Flow for Pursuit-Evasion Game between Two Dubins Cars
-* Here we evaluate two kinds of errors:
+Here we evaluate two kinds of errors:
 * Estimation Error
 * Approximation Error

 ## Estimation Error
 1. We want to evaluate how well we learned from the data
-2. We compare the DDQN-predicted value vs. the rollout value by DDQN-induced policies
+2. We compare the DDQN-predicted value vs. the DDQN rollout value

 ### python3 genEstSamples.py -ns `numSample` -mf `modelPath`
 * -rnd `seed`: use random seed